A-Au/BashCheatSheet/bashForBeg.md

 * Depends on current working directory
 * Does not need to include root, could include it but pointless to
 * `..` - represents parent directory
+  * Parent directory is the directory that contains the current directory, i.e. the parent directory of `/foo/bar/home/` is `bar/`
 * `.` - represents current directory
 * Example:
   * Currently in `/foo/bar/` but want to access `/foo/notinbar.txt`, could just use the absolute path or `../notinbar.txt`